sdeering/cleverstack-angular-seed/README.md

 <blockquote>
 CleverStack Angular Seed provides you with a cutting edge AngularJS development workflow.
 It's been designed to provide you with a super fast test driven front-end development lifecycle.
-Everything you need is just one command away, if it's not please open an issue or fork and submit a pull request.
+Everything you need should be just one command away, if it's not please open an issue or fork and submit a pull request.
 </blockquote>